ppogg/YOLO-Streaming/README.md

-# DNN-Lightweight-Streaming
+# YOLO-Streaming

 Hi, this repository documents the process of pushing streams on some ultra-lightweight nets.
-The general steps are that opencv calls the **board**（like Raspberry Pi）'s camera, transmits the detected live video to an ultra-lightweight network like **yolo-fastest, nanodet**, **ghostnet**, and then talks about pushing the processed video frames to the web using the **flask** lightweight framework, which basically guarantees **real-time** performance.
+The general steps are that opencv calls the **board**（like Raspberry Pi）'s camera, transmits the detected live video to an ultra-lightweight network like **yolo-fastest, YOLOv4-tiny**, **YOLOv5s-onnx**, and then talks about pushing the processed video frames to the web using the **flask** lightweight framework, which basically guarantees **real-time** performance.

 <img src="https://github.com/pengtougu/Push-Streaming/blob/master/result/step.png" width="700" height="500" alt="step"/><br/>